-One might ask for a g-polymatroid P if it is true that every(p, b) such that Q(p, b) = P satisfies that (p, b) is TDL?
-This is, however, false, as Example 4.12 shows.
+One might ask for a g-polymatroid P if it is true that every (p, b) such that Q(p, b) = P satisfies that (p, b) is TDL?
+This is, in fact, false, as Example 4.12 shows.
 But it is a consequence of Theorem 4.4 that it holds in the special case when P is full-dimensional.

-Edmonds' polymatroid intersection theorem was shown in [8] to extend to integral g-polymatroids as well.
+Edmonds' polymatroid intersection theorem was shown in [9] to extend to integral g-polymatroids as well.
 In Theorem 5.1 we prove the following converse statement: if the intersection of a polyhedron P with each integral g-polymatroid is integral, then P is an integral g-polymatroid.
 By combining this with the g-polymatroid intersection theorem, one obtains that a polyhedron P is an integral g-polymatroid if and only if its intersection with every integral g-polymatroid is integral.
 In other words, the family of integral g-polymatroids is maximal subject to integral pairwise intersections.

-In Section 6 we give a relaxation of paramodularity, called truncation-paramodularity, that guarantees total dual laminarity, and can be verified in polynomial time if the finite values of the functions are given as an input.
-This relaxation enables us to give a short proof of a slight generalization of Schrijver's supermodular colouring theorem.
+In Section 6 we give a relaxation of paramodularity, called truncationparamodularity, that guarantees total dual laminarity, and can be verified in polynomial time if the finite values of the functions are given as an input.
+This relaxation enables us to give a short proof of a mild generalization of Schrijver's supermodular colouring theorem.
+The relations that we obtain between truncation-paramodularity and related versions of paramodularity are summarized in Figure 2 on page 4.